Terutomo Yamazaki: Expert breaking

 Yamazaki was not only an expert at kumite, but also an expert at breaking.
 All-Japan Full Contact Karate Open Championships and World Full Contact Karate Open Championships included a breaking competition as well as kumite, with players required to demonstrate breaking of cryptomeria boards.
 The challenge was to break the boards with bare hands, bare elbows and bare legs.
-Competitors could use four types of technique: punching (“tsuki"), kicking (“keri"),　knifehand strike, and elbow.
+Competitors could use four types of technique: punching ("tsuki"), kicking ("keri"), knifehand strike, and elbow.
 The winner was decided by the total number of broken cryptomeria boards.
 Yamazaki broke four boards by punching, seven by kicking, six by knifehand strike and seven by elbow with a total of 24, and won the breaking championship at the Fifth All-Japan Open Championships in 1973.

 This record was not broken for a while, but it was exceeded in total breaking and reached a new height with Willie Williams, a karateka from the United States, at the Second World Full Contact Karate Open Championships in 1979.
 He broke five boards by punching, six by kicking, eight by knifehand strike, and seven by elbow with a total of 26.
 Williams won 3rd place in kumite, as well.
 However, all concerned in Kyokushin and the mass media pointed out that Williams was 196 centimeters in height and 100 kilogram in weight, while Yamazaki was 177 centimeters in height and 62 kilograms in weight with a difference of almost 40 kilograms, while the number of the broken boards was only different by two.
 Yamazaki proved his skill and talent eminently.

 Teaching

 Yamazaki was not only a strong fighter but also became a respected teacher.
-Some fighters who have benefited by studying under Yamazaki are Katsuaki Satō, Miyuki Miura, Seiji Isobe (teacher of Glaube Feitosa, Francisco Filho and Andrews Nakahara), Howard Collins, Toshikazu Satō (champion of the Eighth All-Japan Full Contact Karate Open Championships), Takashi Azuma (champion of the Ninth All-Japan Open Championships), Makoto Nakamura (Two times champions of the Second and Third World Full Contact Karate Open Championships) and Shokei Matsui.
+Some fighters who have benefited by studying under Yamazaki are Katsuaki Satō, Miyuki Miura, Seiji Isobe (teacher of Glaube Feitosa, Francisco Filho and Andrews Nakahara), Howard Collins, Toshikazu Satō (champion of the Eighth All-Japan Full Contact Karate Open Championships), Takashi Azuma (champion of the Ninth All-Japan Open Championships), Makoto Nakamura (twice champion of the Second and Third World Full Contact Karate Open Championships) and Shokei Matsui.
 They are unanimous in their respect for Yamazaki.